 Public Health Emergency - Leading a Nation Prepared

-On November 9, Eli Lilly and Company received an Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration (FDA) for the investigational monoclonal antibody treatment bamlanivimab.
+On November 9, 2020, Eli Lilly and Company received an Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration (FDA) for the investigational monoclonal antibody treatment bamlanivimab.
 The EUA allows healthcare providers to administer bamlanivimab to non-hospitalized patients with confirmed COVID-19 who are experiencing mild to moderate symptoms and are at high-risk for severe symptoms and hospitalization.
-In alignment with the terms of the EUA for bamlanivimab, the U.S. Department of Health and Human Services, Office of the Assistant Secretary for Preparedness and Response (HHS/ASPR) will oversee allocation of the drug and coordinate its distribution.
+In alignment with the terms of the EUA for bamlanivimab, the U.S. Department of Health and Human Services, Office of the Assistant Secretary for Preparedness and Response (HHS/ASPR) will oversee allocation of this treatment and coordinate its distribution.

-HHS is sponsoring the development of a number of therapeutic products that have been granted
+HHS is sponsoring the development of a number of therapeutic products that have been

-Emergency Use Authorization by the FDA and/or are being made available under FDA’s
+granted EUA by the FDA and/or are being made available under FDA’s

 expanded access program for the treatment of COVID-19.